 Once you have assigned a device for each guest in your studio that corresponds with a track in your audio editor, it’s time to get recording.

-We’ve showed you how to get your audio for each guest out of Cleanfeed and into a recording app on macOS.
-We also have another guide for for Windows.
+We’ve showed you how to get your audio for each guest out of Cleanfeed and into another recording application on macOS.
+We also the equivalent guide for for Windows.